-My friend Donna Munro is gifted in many ways, one of those gifts is writing.
-It seems to flow from her effortlessly.
-She has graciously given me permission to share a beautiful piece of writing she wrote last Christmas season.
-Please consider reading with your family in this very important time of year as we celebrate the reason for the season - Jesus!
+My friend Donna, a gifted writer, has graciously given me permission to share her poetry with you, "The Night Before Christmas".
+Please consider reading with your family as we celebrate the reason for the season - Jesus!

 by donna h. munro

 Twas the night before Christmas, And out on the road

 The donkey was carrying a very special load.

 To pay taxes, Joseph and Mary were Bethlehem bound,